 Prince Aaron has fallen in love with a commoner from the Kingdom of Beckus and counts on Clown to keep their liaison secret as they work through a way to end the war.
 Aaron is caught in the Clown’s quarters with the maiden Jess ("Come Close to Me") and is taken away for spying and certain death.
 In desperation, Jess tells Clown she will go to the Queen and plead with her to free the Prince.
 Moved, Clown tells Jess that he will speak with the Queen on her behalf.

-The next morning comes and as Clown makes his way to see Queen Aluis but is met instead by King Beckus.
-King Beckus frustrated and in a terrible mood explains that he isn’t having good relations with Queen Aluis.
+The following day comes, and Clown makes his way to see Queen Aluis but is met instead by King Beckus.
+King Beckus, frustrated and in a terrible mood, explains that he isn’t having good relations with Queen Aluis.
 In fact, he isn’t having relations, period. (“Give Me A Chance”) Clown convinces King Beckus not to give up and moves on to meet with Queen Aluis to gain an audience for Jess.

-The Queen agrees and shortly thereafter the maiden Jess meets with the Queen Aluis and pleads for the life of her love, Prince Aaron. ("I Never Thought") But Queen Aluis refuses to release him and in anguish, Jess tells the Queen she will tell King Beckus of her deception and affair with King Neilio if she doesn’t help her.
-The Queen calls to Sir Robert, Captain of the Guard and commands him to take Jess to the land of the Dragons! ("War: Reprise")
+The Queen agrees, and shortly after that, the maiden Jess meets with Queen Aluis and pleads for the life of her love, Prince Aaron. ("I Never Thought") But Queen Aluis refuses to release him, and in anguish, Jess tells the Queen she will tell King Beckus of her deception and affair with King Neilio if she doesn’t help her.
+The Queen calls to Sir Robert, Captain of the Guard, and commands him to take Jess to the land of the Dragons! ("War: Reprise")

 Sir Robert doesn't want to venture to the Land of the Dragons and is soon met with Clown.
-In his ramblings, he unwittingly reveals to Clown, Clown's true identity, where he came from and more importantly who his birth mother is.
-Armed with this new information Clown persuades Sir Robert that he will take Jess to the Land of the Dragons.
-Sir Robert so elated at this gesture places himself in Clowns debt.
+In his ramblings, he unwittingly reveals to Clown, Clown's true identity, where he came from, and, more importantly, who his birth mother is.
+Armed with this new information, Clown persuades Sir Robert to take Jess to the Land of the Dragons.
+Sir Robert, so elated at this gesture, places himself in Clown's debt.
 Clown accepts and wisps Jess away to a secret haven until he can make right what has gone wrong.